sushant12/jyaasa_ruby/README.md

 Practical Ruby Questions:
   - web scraping .
 Write a ruby program that gets the headlines for the users displayed from todays edition of ekantipur.com

+#Difference between symbol and string in rails.

+  Symbol is like a string but it is immutable.
+Normally we use symbols if we are sure that its value will stay unique.
+Symbol starts with `:` colon .
+There can be only one instance of any given symbol.
+Since we don’t use symbols for data processing tasks, they lack most of the classic string manipulation methods.

+Ruby`s String class is optimized for the data processing side of strings.
+We want to use strings for data, for things that we might want to truncate, turn to uppercase, or concatenate.
+They are mutable.
+A new instance is created everytime we declare a new string.

+#Explain how everything in Ruby is an object

+Ruby is OOP language.Everything in ruby comes equipped with their very own methods.

+Ruby will look for the method in the class of the object.
+If it finds the methods there ruby will call it else it will search for the methods in the super class and try there.
+It will repeat until it either finds the method or run out of superclasses.

+Suppose we have a parent class called `Animal`.

+//Animal.rb

+`class Animal; end`

+and Dog inherits from the Animal class

+//Dog.rb

+`require_relative 'Animal.rb';
+class Dog < Animal; end`

+If we were to know what is the superclass of Dog then we would do `puts Dog.superclass` and it would print `'Animal'`.Now if we were to `puts Animal.superclass` it would print `'Object'`

+Ruby implicitly sets a superclass `'Object'` unless we specify a superclass ourselves.
+So

+//Animal.rb

+`class Animal; end`

+is equivalent to

+//Animal.rb

+`class Animal < Object; end`

+Since virtually all Ruby objects can trace their ancestry back to Object , virtually all Ruby objects have a set of methods in common:the ones they inherit from Object .